 The Citi Foundation Community Agri-Nodes Initiative is a transformative effort to build resilient, inclusive communities by developing sustainable, local food systems through community-based Agri-Nodes.
-Implemented by Seriti Institution, this initiative envisions a future where eco-friendly, circular food economies thrive—where food is grown, distributed, consumed, and reused in ways that protect the environment and empower people.
+Implemented by Seriti Institute, this initiative envisions a future where eco-friendly, circular food economies thrive—where food is grown, distributed, consumed, and reused in ways that protect the environment and empower people.
 It’s about fostering food justice, creating safe work environments, and ensuring all communities have access to nutritious, culturally appropriate food.

 At the heart of this initiative is the empowerment of women in low-income communities.
 By providing training, tools, and support, the project helps women and youth become active players in agricultural value chains.